-Robert Douglas Howard Edelman Susan MacKenzie
+Richard Adelman Howard Edelman Susan MacKenzie Jay Nadelbach

-- F. Failure on the part of the University to answer a grievance within the time limits provided for in any step shall allow the Union to proceed to the next step.
+F. Failure on the part of the University to answer a grievance within the time limits provided for in any step shall allow the Union to proceed to the next step.
 Any disposition of a grievance from which no appeal is taken within the time limits specified herein shall be deemed resolved and shall not thereafter be considered subject to the grievance and arbitration provisions of this Agreement.
-The time limits specified in this Article may be extended only by written agreement between the University and the Union. - G. The arbitrator shall not be empowered to add to, subtract from or modify the terms of this Agreement.
+The time limits specified in this Article may be extended only by written agreement between the University and the Union.

+G. The arbitrator shall not be empowered to add to, subtract from or modify the terms of this Agreement.
 The decision of the arbitrator shall be final and binding on all parties.
-The costs of the arbitration shall be borne equally by both parties. - 11.
-The parties agree that the maintenance of a peaceable and constructive relationship between them requires the establishment and cooperative use of the machinery provided for in this contract for the discussion and determination of grievances and disputes, and that it would detract from this relationship if, except as provided for herein, individual employees or groups of employees would, either as such individuals or groups, seek to interpret or enforce the contract on their own initiative or responsibility.
-No individual worker may initiate any arbitration proceeding or move to confirm or vacate an award. - Grievances related to layoff shall be filed at Step 3. - Expedited arbitration for discharges and layoffs shall be instituted. - K. [Deleted.] - The parties may agree not to use outside counsel in any arbitration involving discipline. - M. The University agrees to provide relevant information concerning a Step 3 grievance hearing on a timely basis prior to the date of the hearing upon receipt of a timely request.
+The costs of the arbitration shall be borne equally by both parties.

+H. The parties agree that the maintenance of a peaceable and constructive relationship between them requires the establishment and cooperative use of the machinery provided for in this contract for the discussion and determination of grievances and disputes, and that it would detract from this relationship if, except as provided for herein, individual employees or groups of employees would, either as such individuals or groups, seek to interpret or enforce the contract on their own initiative or responsibility.
+No individual worker may initiate any arbitration proceeding or move to confirm or vacate an award.

+I. Grievances related to layoff shall be filed at Step 3, within twenty (20) working days of notice of layoff.

+- J. Expedited arbitration for discharges and layoffs shall be instituted. - K. [Deleted.]

+L. The parties may agree not to use outside counsel in any arbitration involving discipline.

+M. The University agrees to provide relevant information concerning a Step 3 grievance hearing on a timely basis prior to the date of the hearing upon receipt of a timely request.